tengku-hanis/jomresearchwebsite/content/offer_detail/2023-09-07-how-to-read-write-and-publish-a-scientific-paper-for-beginners/index.en.md

 **THIS OFFER HAS ENDED**

-The recording and slides for this combo offer is available for purchase:

 - Title: How to read, write, and publish a scientific paper for beginners
 - Price: RM40
 - Content: Refer to poster below